Liquid Legal Institute

 Bernhard is a computer scientist and interested in technology, and how technology changes the business of law.
 He designs, develops, and evaluates technology and methods transforming the future of law.

 In 2017 he was an invited researcher at Stanford University Law School (CodeX: Center for Legal Informatics) where he conducted research on text mining and artificial intelligence in the legal domain.
 He is part of an international network of leading researchers from computer science, and legal informatics.

 Prof. Dr. Thomas Wegerich

 Deutscher AnwaltSpiegel / German Law Publishers

 Thomas has long held various management positions in leading legal publishing houses.
-He is founder of the publishing house German Law Publishers, which operates numerous top-class journalistic projects networks and event formats as part of a joint venture with F.A.Z.
-Fachverlag.
+He is the founder of the publishing house German Law Publishers, which operates numerous top-class journalistic projects, networks, and event formats as part of a joint venture with F.A.Z.-Fachverlag.

-In addition, Thomas is an active member of the Executive Faculty at the Center on the Legal Profession (Bucerius Law School) and as a member of the Legal Committee of the Chamber of Industry and Commerce in Frankfurt.
+In addition, Thomas is a co-founder and member of the Board of Directors of the Bundesverband der Wirtschaftskanzleien in Deutschland (BWD).
+He also serves as a member of the Legal Committee of the Chamber of Industry and Commerce in Frankfurt.

 Dr. Roger Strathausen

 Roger is a business consultant, author and lecturer focusing on organizational transformation in knowledge-intensive industries.